Analog vacuum decay from vacuum initial conditions: Quantum fluctuations in the false vacuum

+which, on scales much larger than the healing length ($\xi k\ll1$), reduces to the dispersion relation~\eqref{eq:kg-spectrum} of a Klein-Gordon field of the same false vacuum mass~\eqref{eq:fv-mass} we found in our classical analysis of the equations of motion.
 We can directly evaluate the power spectrum~\eqref{eq:power-spectrum} by writing the Fourier modes $\hat{\varphi}_{\vb*k}$ in terms of the normal modes $\hat{a}_{\vb*k}$ and using standard ladder operator identities.
 In the same IR limit as before we find Eq.~\eqref{eq:kg-spectrum}, which is exactly what we expect for the corresponding Klein-Gordon field.

 We already know from our classical understanding of the system that the relativistic analogy breaks down on scales much smaller than the healing length ($\xi k\gg1$).
-In this limit, we recover the usual nonrelativistic dispersion relation,
+In this limit, we recover a white-noise fluctuation spectrum and the usual nonrelativistic dispersion relation,